-Even though countries like India won’t be getting 5G anytime soon, still chip manufacturers now are working on chips that can provide it when it does become available.
-Around the globe, things are a bit different and some countries have indeed got into the 5G wagon, but the phones that come with support for 5G always have a hefty price tag.
-Well, Qualcomm is planning to change it.
-Before we had the flagship Snapdragon 865 processor and the upper mid-range Snapdragon 768G/765G as the only chips capable of 5G from Qualcomm.
+Even though countries like India won’t be getting 5G anytime soon, still chip manufacturers are working on chips that can provide it when they become available.
+Around the globe, things are a bit different, and some countries have indeed got into the 5G wagon, but the phones that come with support for 5G always have a hefty price tag.
+Well, Qualcomm is planning to change it before we had the flagship Snapdragon 865 processor and the upper mid-range Snapdragon 768G/765G as the only chips capable of 5G from Qualcomm.

-But now we have a new player and it is an even more affordable option that the Snapdragon 765G.
-It is Qualcomm Snapdragon 690 and it comes as the successor to the Snapdragon 675.
-So how does the Snapdragon 690 fair against the previous best affordable 5G chip from Qualcomm, that is the Snapdragon 765G?
+But now we have a new player, and it is an even more affordable option than the Snapdragon 765G.
+It is a Qualcomm Snapdragon 690, and it comes as the successor to the Snapdragon 675.
+So how does the Snapdragon 690 fair against the previous best affordable 5G chip from Qualcomm, that is, the Snapdragon 765G?
 Let’s find out in this article.

 Snapdragon 690 vs Snapdragon 765G

 The Snapdragon 690 is built on TSMC’s 8nm LPP fabrication process, and the Snapdragon 765G is built on 7nm EUV-based fabrication from Samsung.
 This makes the Snapdragon 765G slightly more power-efficient than the Snapdragon 690.